jfeng530/HTFML-Forum/README.md

 # Overview
   ### Description
   HTFML is a web forum designed to allow users to host discussions about various topics.
-Leave comments and replies to continue the discussion and like your favorite posts.
+Create an account and write posts about your favorite topics.
+Like, comment and leave replies on your favorite posts.

   ### Features
   - View, search and sort posts by categories